decentraland/adr/content/ADR-172-rentals.md

 - **uint256 tokenId** - The id of the asset.
 - **uint256 expiration** - The timestamp up to when the listing can be executed.
 - **uint256[3] indexes** - The indexes used for extra signature verification, learn more about it [here](#verification-indexes).
 - **uint256[] pricePerDay, maxDays, minDays** - The different options provided in the Listing that be selected by the user that accepts it.
-The price per day is how much MANA will be paid up front for each day the asset will be rented. max and minDays determine the range of days the asset can be rented for a given price.
+The price per day is how much MANA will be paid upfront for each day the asset will be rented. max and minDays determine the range of days the asset can be rented for a given price.
 - **address target** - The address of the account this Listing is targeted to.
 If the value is not the `address(0)` only the target can accept it.

 **Offer**